Get

 When Can You Declaw a Cat in Australia?

-There are some circumstances where declawing a cat is legal in Australia.
+There are some circumstances where declawing a cat is permitted in Australia.
 Much of this is up to the vet, however.
 Often, this is used as a last attempt to prevent scratching when a cat has serious behavior issues.
-There are only four instances where it is legal for a vet to remove a cat’s claws:
+Each state and territory enacts its own animal welfare laws in Australia, but they all have similar legal protections against declawing.
+For example, according to the Prevention of Cruelty to Animals (General) Regulation 2006 in the state of New South Wales, there are only four instances where it is legal for a vet to remove a cat’s claws:

 1. The vet receives a declaration that the feline will be destroyed if the claws are not removed.